MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 * WebSphere® Application Server
 * Tomcat

+**Note**: All of the Getting Started Operational Analytics tutorials will make the assumption that you are working in the development environment using a the embedded Liberty server.
+However, all the same concepts apply to Tomcat and WebSphere® Application Server.

 In MobileFirst Studio, the two WAR files are installed and available by default in the embedded Liberty server.

 To continue, select a tutorial: